 If you see an ‘X’, it means no water or solvent-based cleaners should be used.
 Regular vacuuming and gentle brushing are your go-to methods for keeping your couch in top shape.

 An ‘O’ on your couch tag means it should be cleaned using organic methods, typically involving cold water.
 This is great for those who prefer using natural cleaning solutions.

 Remember, the key to keeping your couch looking its best is to first understand what these tags mean.
 Choose the right cleaner based on these guidelines, and you’ll be on your way to maintaining a clean, fresh, and well-kept couch!

 Before you go ahead and disinfect the entire sofa, it’s a smart move to do a quick spot test on a small, hidden section—just to be on the safe side.

-Once you’ve given it the green light, go ahead and apply the disinfectant with a clean cloth or a spray bottle.
+Once you’ve given it the green light, go ahead and use your fabric disinfectant spray and wipe it with a clean cloth.
 Make sure you cover the surface evenly for the best results.

 Take your time while scrubbing the sofa’s surface with a soft cloth; a gentle touch is key to preserving the material.
 Those high-contact spots deserve a little extra care, so give them some more attention.

 After you’re done, let the sofa air dry thoroughly before putting the cushions back in place.
 This patience will help maintain both the cleanliness and the comfort of your sofa.